scaleway/netbox-netprod-importer/docs/interconnect.rst

 The interconnections feature can be started through the subcommand ``interconnect``::

-    usage: netbox-netprod-importer interconnect [-h] [-u user] [-p] [-t THREADS] [--overwrite] [-d] devices
+    usage: netbox-netprod-importer interconnect [-h] [-u USER] [-p] [-t THREADS] [-d] DEVICES

     positional arguments:
-      devices               Yaml file containing a definition of devices to poll
+      DEVICES               Yaml file containing a definition of devices to poll

     optional arguments:
-      -h, --help            show this help message and exit -u user, --user user  user to use for connections to the devices -p, --password        ask for credentials for connections to the devices -t THREADS, --threads THREADS
+      -h, --help            show this help message and exit -u USER, --user USER  user to use for connections to the devices -p, --password        ask for credentials for connections to the devices -t THREADS, --threads THREADS
                             number of threads to run